Jenel-web/pet-adoption-system/README.md

  - Improve the OOP Structure by making another class handle the adoption
  - Save adopters and pets using file handling
  - Add a database (SQL) for persistence
- - Create a GUI version with JavaFX or Swing
+ - Create a GUI version with JavaFX or Swing (I might use HTML, CSS, JS)